patrickmmartin/2.8284271247461900976033774484194/article.md

 ### Carmack method
-explanation: just for fun, old example of a very fast approximate inverse square root, the obligatory xkcd reference [carmack_xkcd] still works (on Intel)
+explanation: just for fun, old example of a very fast approximate inverse square root.
+Here is the obligatory xkcd reference [carmack_xkcd] still works (on Intel).
+There is also a good writeup of how this even works [inverse_sqrt].
+Note there are other values for the magic value than 0x5f375a86 - which oddly get more search hits(?!!).

 	  // actually Chris Lomont version via SO, allegedly
 	  // note: are we running on Little-Endian, hmm? :P